lars1050/CSC210-S21/Labs/Lab6_Comparators/README.md

 2. Delete the enum Order and orderBy variable.

-2. Implement a `public Comparator<Student> byName` that orders items by last name, with the first name as a tie breaker.
+2. Implement a `public static Comparator<Student> byName` that orders items by last name, with the first name as a tie breaker.
 Please DECLARE and DEFINE the comparator in a single statement.
+This is slightly different from the example shown above.

 	**In the class MAIN**

 3. Implement a `public static Comparator<Student> byYear` that orders items by year of graduation, with number of credits as a tie breaker.
 Please DECLARE and DEFINE the comparator in a single statement.
-This is slightly different from the example shown above.

 4. Implement `public static class byMajor implements Comparator<Student>` that orders by Major with year of graduation as tie breaker.